oneops/oneops.github.io/user/general/user-interface.md

 ## Keyboard Shortcuts

-OneOps supports a number of keyboard shortcuts that enable an advanced user to navigate to specific components and other entities.
+OneOps supports a number of keyboard shortcuts that enable an advanced user to navigate to specific components and other entities within the context of the current organization.
 These keyboard shortcuts trigger the appearance of an input control in a pop up dialog.
 You can type multiple values to narrow down the returned data to the desired results.
+Up to 20 results are displayed.
 Clicking on a result allows the user to navigate to the entity.

 `ALT-o`: navigate to a specific _organization_.<br/>
 `ALT-d`: navigate to an entity in the _design_ phase.<br/>